Chaos theory, Rössler cake and satellite remote sensing

 This Focus Issue is scheduled for publication in December 2020.
 All submitted articles should conform to the Chaos author guidelines.
 Please be sure to write a lead paragraph – see guidelines for more detail.
 Papers will be published immediately after acceptance and will available online in the journal and in a virtual collection dedicated to this Focus Issue.

-Your submission should be sent by JUNE 21, 2020.
+Your submission should be sent by AUGUST 21, 2020 (extended date).
 It will be reviewed within 4-6 weeks of submission.

 Guest editors :